Frequently Asked Questions

 2. Dynamic rates: Borrowing costs increase if GREEN weakens

-3. Direct redemption: Arbitrageurs can always redeem GREEN for $1 of collateral
+3. Direct redemption: Arbitrageurs can redeem GREEN for $1 of collateral (when positions in redemption zone)

 4. Stability pool redemption: Additional redemption path through liquidated collateral